 So – if anybody grab your regulator during a dive, let it go and don’t panic, but calmly reach for your spare regulator and resume breathing.

 So, What is the better Choice, P..I or SSI?

 The differences between P..I and SSI are quite small.
 But at the end of the day, they both offer quality and safety courses and produce capable divers.

 It’s not the certification agency that does the quality of the training, but the instructor who actually teaches you.

 If knowledge and experience are a must, enthusiasm, personality and attitude plays a key role as well.
 Whichever federation an instructor is teaching, it is important that he or she feels comfortable and consistent while doing it.
 And it’s crucial that you feel confident learning with him or her.
 Good instructors are patient, have empathy, instil confidence to their students.

-They can adapt to different students and conditions, meets or exceeds the standards in terms of safety, and really care about the people they are teaching or diving with.
+They can adapt to different students and conditions, meet or exceed the standards in terms of safety, and really care about the people they are teaching or diving with.
 Instructors shouldn’t just “give” certifications.
 They should teach vital skills so you get the best preparation to dive autonomously.
-As Instructors, we and should not be afraid to reorient a student if this one does not reach the required skill level.
+As Instructors, we should not be afraid to reorient a student if this one does not reach the required skill level.
 But we should always remain patient, caring, passionate and know how to transmit our passion to new divers.

-PADI or SSI?
+P..I or SSI?
 Well, you Better Choose the Right Instructor!